 The counsel that Rehoboam heeds precipitates the division of the kingdom and the departure of ten tribes.
 The counsel to which Jeroboam listens introduces a syncretistic religion that turns the northern kingdom away from the LORD.
 Jeroboam becomes the metric of evil used to assess the nineteen kings who follow him, “And he [Abijam] walked in all the sins of his father, which he had done before him; his heart was not loyal to the LORD his God, as was the heart of his father David” (15:3); “He [Baasha] did evil in the sight of the LORD, and walked in the way of Jeroboam, and in his sin by which he had made Israel sin” (15:34).

-Each king seeks advice and each decision leads to consequences that negatively effect not only their lives, but the lives of succeeding generations.
+Each king seeks advice and each decision leads to consequences that negatively affect not only their lives but the lives of succeeding generations.

 All of the inhabitants of the earth (Noah and his three sons and their wives) experienced the global flood.
 The decision of each son (each generation) affected succeeding generations.
 In just a few generations the world was again filled with idolators.

-Following the birth of the church all of north Africa was once Christian until its leaders forsook the LORD and followed a new religion.
+Following the birth of the church, all of North Africa was once Christian until its leaders forsook the LORD and followed a new religion.
 Sadly, many pagan people groups throughout the world once confessed Christ as Lord, but have since embraced a false religion.
-What any people has done any people may do.
+What any people have done any people may do.